+At PACIFIC OAKS COLLEGE, consent is informed, voluntary, and revocable.
+Consent cannot be given when a person is incapacitated.

+- Consent is informed.
+Consent is an affirmative, unambiguous, and conscious decision by each participant to engage in mutually agreed-upon sexual activity. - Consent is voluntary.
+It must be given without coercion, force, threats, or intimidation. - Consent means positive cooperation in the act or expression of intent to engage in the act pursuant to an exercise of free will. - Consent is revocable.
+Consent to some form of sexual activity does not imply consent to other forms of sexual activity.
+Consent to sexual activity on one occasion is not consent to engage in sexual activity on another occasion.
+A current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
+Even in the context of a relationship, there must be mutual consent to engage in sexual activity.
+Consent must be ongoing throughout a sexual encounter and can be revoked at any time.
+Once consent is withdrawn, the sexual activity must stop immediately.
+Any condition on consent imposed by a consenting party must be respected, or the interaction may not be considered consensual. - Consent cannot be given when a person is incapacitated.
+A person cannot consent if s/he is asleep, unconscious or coming in and out of consciousness.
+A person cannot consent if s/he is under the threat of violence, bodily injury or other forms of coercion.
+A person cannot consent if their understanding of the act is affected by a physical or mental impairment.
+A person cannot consent if the person is incapacitated due to the use of or influence of alcohol or drugs.

+Where states have specific definitions for consent, they are listed below.
+In all other instances, the general definition of consent listed above is applied.

-Affirmative Consent: means affirmative, conscious, and voluntary agreement to engage in sexual activity.
+In California, consent means affirmative, conscious, and voluntary agreement given by both parties to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
+Neither lack of protest or resistance nor silence means consent has been given.

-Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
-1. Lack of protest or resistance does not mean consent; 2.
-Silence does not mean consent; 3.
-The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent; It shall not be a valid excuse that the alleged lack of affirmative consent that Respondent believed that Complainant consented to the sexual activity under either of the following circumstances: (A) Respondent's belief in affirmative consent arose from the intoxication or recklessness of Respondent; 47 (B) Respondent did not take reasonable steps, in the circumstances known to Respondent at the time, to ascertain whether Complainant affirmatively consented.
-It shall not be a valid excuse that Respondent believed that Complainant affirmatively consented to the sexual activity if Respondent knew or reasonably should have known that Complainant was unable to consent to the sexual activity under any of the following circumstances: (A) Complainant was asleep or unconscious.
-(B) Complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the complainant could not understand the fact, nature, or extent of the sexual activity.
-(C) Complainant was unable to communicate due to a mental or physical condition.
-Affirmative Consent cannot be given if any of the following are present: Incapacitation, Force, or Coercion.
+Affirmative consent must be ongoing throughout sexual activity, and consent can be revoked at any time.
+The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never alone be assumed to be an indicator of consent.

+It shall not be a valid excuse to alleged lack of affirmative consent that the Respondent believed that the Complainant consented to the sexual activity under either of the following circumstances:

+- (A) The accused's belief in affirmative consent arose from the intoxication or recklessness of the accused. - (B) The accused did not take reasonable steps, in the circumstances known to the accused at the time, to ascertain whether the Complainant affirmatively consented.

+It shall not be a valid excuse that the Respondent believed that the Complainant affirmatively consented to the sexual activity if the Respondent knew or reasonably should have known that the Complainant was unable to consent to the sexual activity under any of the following circumstances:

+- (A) The Complainant was asleep or unconscious. - (B) The Complainant was incapacitated due to the influence of drugs, alcohol, or medication so that the Complainant could not understand the fact, nature, or extent of the sexual activity. - (C) The Complainant was unable to communicate due to a mental or physical condition.